-- 1. Carefully disconnect the WLAN antenna cables (1) from the WLAN module. - NOTE: Computer models have either one or two WLAN antennas.
-On models with two antennas, the #1 white WLAN antenna cable connects to the WLAN module #1 Main terminal.
-The #2 black WLAN antenna cable connects to the WLAN module #1 Aux terminal. - 2.
-Remove the Phillips M2.0 × 2.5 screw (2) that secures the WLAN module to the system board. - 3.
-Remove the WLAN module (3) by pulling it away from the socket at an angle.
+- Carefully disconnect the WLAN module antenna cables from the WLAN module (1). - NOTE: Computer models have either one or two WLAN module antennas.
+On models with two antennas, the #1 white WLAN module antenna cable connects to the WLAN module #1 Main terminal.
+The #2 black WLAN module antenna cable connects to the WLAN module #1 Aux terminal. - Remove the Phillips M2.0 × 2.5 screw (2), and then remove the WLAN module (3).

-4. If the WLAN antenna is not connected to the terminal on the WLAN module, install a protective sleeve on the antenna connector, as shown in the following illustration.
+3. If the WLAN module antenna is not connected to the terminal on the WLAN module, install a protective sleeve on the antenna connector, as shown in the following illustration.

-To install the WLAN module, reverse the removal procedure.
+Reverse this procedure to install the WLAN module.